Arturo327/R2-Boy-Emulator/README.md

 If you don't use the option, it will use the default path "roms/bios.bin".

 If the emulator cannot find a boot ROM, it will manually initialize the registers and directly run the game.

+The initialization of the registers is exacly the same you would obtain after boot in a DMG-ABC.

 ---